 We are very proud of the wide range of clubs and activities that we offer at Lady Manners School.
 We usually run well over 80, to suit all tastes!

 Lady Manners School has a long and proud musical tradition and this is reflected in the wealth of extra-curricular music activities on offer.
-During their time at Lady Manners, students can start in groups such as Beginner Band or the Junior Girls’ and Boys’ Choirs.
-More experienced musicians have the chance to join the String Ensemble, Jazz Orchestra or LMS Chorale to name just three.
-Some groups have even had the opportunity for foreign travel, such as the music trip to Germany.
+During their time at Lady Manners, students can start in groups such as Beginner Band, Junior Strings or the Junior Girls’ and Boys’ Choirs.
+More experienced musicians have the chance to join the Senior Orchestra, Senior Windband, Senior String Ensemble, Jazz Band and Senior Choir to name just a few.
+The Music Department host a variety of concerts throughout the year.
+Some groups have even had the opportunity for foreign travel.

 Our extra-curricular sporting offering is vast with clubs and teams for all ages and abilities.
 Sports such as netball, football and, if you have a horse, our equestrian team are some of what is on offer and are hugely popular with students.
 Non-competition fitness options are available, for instance in our fitness sessions.

-From Comic Club to Drama Club; from Random Film Club to STEM Club (where you can have a go at practical science, technology and maths activities) and all things in between, we really think that we have something for everyone.
+From Comic Club to Drama Club; from Gardening Club to Web Design Club (where you can have a go at designing your own web page) and all things in between, we really think that we have something for everyone.

 House competitions take place throughout the year so that students can compete to win valuable house-points.
 There are lots of different house events throughout the year, from sports competitions to spelling bees and enterprise afternoons.

 As students reach the Sixth Form, they have the opportunity to lead their House as either a House Captain or Officer.